Platform-OS/pos-module-user/README.md

     return false
   endif

-  # for simplicity, there is a special orders.manage.all permission, which allows the requester to do anything with the orders.
+  # For simplicity, there is a special `orders.manage.all` permission that allows the requester to do anything with orders.
-  # Because it leverages can_do helper, it will be always true for the superadmin.
+  # Because it leverages the `can_do` helper, it will always return true for superadmins.
   function can_manage_all = 'modules/user/helpers/can_do', requester: requester, do: 'orders.manage.all'

   if can_manage_all